brettjmckeehan-arch/legalease-nsw-translator/README.md

-# LegalEase NSW: AI-Powered Legal Document and Legislation Summariser
+# LegalEase NSW: AI-Powered Legal Document and Legislation Translator

 This is a UTS MDSI project for 36118 ANLP.